 Can I Sue a Debt Collector?

 The process can be overwhelming.
 You get call after call, letter after letter demanding payment.
-You get a shiver up your spine whenever the phone rings; you dread checking the mail because of what you may find.
+You get a shiver up your spine whenever the phone rings and dread checking the mail because of what you may find.
 This can cause a lot of anxiety, to say the least.

 Congress believed that many debt collectors engaged in abusive, deceptive, and unfair debt collection practices.
-In its view, these practices contributed to personal bankruptcies, marital instability, the loss of jobs, and generally invaded consumers' privacy.
+In its view, these practices contributed to personal bankruptcies, marital instability, the loss of jobs, default judgments, and in general invaded consumers' privacy.
 So it passed a law to stop this behavior.